our story

 Marlee

 In her consummate quest for excellence, Marlee approaches life all-in, embracing her mother’s philosophy: if you’re going to do something, do it well.
 Finding intense fulfillment in the details (yes, she loves Excel!), Marlee throws herself into facts and figures, soaking up knowledge that she shares eagerly with others.
 A nutrition graduate from UMass, with a huge, genuine, caring heart, Marlee is passionate about health and wellness, and recently became a certified integrative nutrition health coach.
-Her mission to improve everyone’s well-being is boundless, much to the delight of Birdie, her four-year-old lab mix, who feasts nightly on Marlee’s homemade dog recipes.
+Her mission to improve everyone’s well-being is boundless, much to the delight of Birdie, her lab mix, who feasts nightly on Marlee’s homemade dog recipes.

 Before joining our front of house team, Marlee was a frequent customer who possibly holds the record for five visits to Elephantine in a single weekend.
 Thanks to Sherif’s persistence, Marlee jumped on board and now graces our Saturdays with her goodness, sincere love for hospitality, and dedication to creating a seamless guest experience.
 During the week, Marlee works in data analytics at a pharmaceutical company.
 Outside of work, Marlee loves spending time with her nieces and nephew and running with Birdie at Ogunquit Beach, her all-time happy place.